harpalsahota/bbaug/README.md

     [('rotation', 0.5, 1), ('solarize', 1.0, 9)]
 ]
 ```
-During training a random policy is selected from the list of policies and applied to the image and because
+During training, a random policy is selected from the list of policies and applied to the image and because
 each augmentation has it's own probability this adds a degree of stochasticity to training.

 ### Policies